Post Doctoral Fellowship

 4. Procedure for the Award

-4.2 Thereafter Subject Group(s)/Expert Committee(s) will short-list the meritorious proposals from the eligible applications.
+4.2 Thereafter Expert Committee(s) short-list the meritorious proposals from the eligible applications.

-4.3 The short-listed applicants are then invited for an interaction/presentation before an Expert Committee.
+4.3 The short-listed applicants may then be invited for an interaction/presentation before an Expert Committee.

-4.4 After interaction, the Expert Committee/s makes recommendation for the award by the ICSSR, which are placed before the requisite Committee(s) of ICSSR for their consent/approval.
+4.4 After interaction, the Expert Committee/s makes recommendation for the award by the ICSSR, which are finalised and approved by the competent authority.

 5. Duration and Value